quantiply/rico/docs/common_tasks/es-push.md

 #ESPushTask

 A reusable task for pulling data from Kafka and pushing to Elasticsearch.
 It can read from one or more Kafka topics and map them to Elasticsearch indexes and doc types.
-The indexes can be templatized so that data is partitioned by time.
+The index names can be templatized so that data is partitioned by time.
 This task connects to the Elasticsearch cluster as a transport client and uses the bulk API.

 ## Suitability
 * **Throughput** - Throughput depends on many factors including the index mapping but we've seen at least 10k documents/second per container (JVM) in production.
-* **Delivery** - Samza guarantees at least once delivery by periodically checkpointing it's offset from Kafka.
+* **Delivery** - Samza guarantees at least once delivery by periodically checkpointing it's offsets in Kafka.
 On recovery or restart, the job will continue from the previous checkpoint and may duplicate messages.
 These can be detected and dealt with by including [metadata](#document-metadata).
 * **Message Order** - You can guarantee message order by partitioning the Kafka topic in a meaningful way (say by user or account).
 Messages in each partition are processed in order by Samza and the Elasticsearch bulk API guarantees sequentially processing.
-Alternatively, you can use specify external version ids in the metadata that Elasticsearch can use to discard out-of-order writes.
+Alternatively, you can specify external version ids in the metadata that Elasticsearch can use to discard out-of-order writes.
 * **Time-based partitioning** - You can define a pattern to use for the index name such that the job will periodically create new indexes (e.g. daily, weekly, quarterly, etc.).
 If you include a timestamp in the [document metadata](#document-metadata), you will get deterministic, idempotent partitioning.
 * **Error handling** - the Samza job will fail if it encounters an unexpected error while indexing.
 When running Samza on YARN, it will automatically restart the job eight times by default.
 If you want it to try to auto-recover indefinitely, you can set [yarn.container.retry.count](yarn-container-retry-count)=-1.